Melatonin For Children? A Guide for Parents

 My doctor and I have talked about it.
 What should we consider regarding how and when to give melatonin?

 Melatonin can be a tricky medication to dose.
 Effects change depending on when you give it compared to your child’s usual sleep schedule.
 Thus, a small dose a few hours before bedtime can have more of an effect than a large dose given at bedtime.
-In some situations (as with people whose sleep schedules may be flipped to a daytime sleep schedule) dosing may the opposite effect.
-This is a special case and should be addressed with your physician.
-A couple of rules of thumb.
+Generally 30-60 minutes before your child's bedtime is the sweet spot.
+Sometimes, earlier may work better.

 What is the dose of melatonin for children?